Cookie action and five steps to cookie compliance

 How to get to grips with your cookies and similar technologies

-A key concern relates to the requirement to give users a fair choice over whether they are tracked for advertising purposes.
-The ICO is stressing organisations must make it as easy for users to ‘reject all’ as it is to ‘accept all’.
+The ICO is focusing on meeting the requirement to give users a fair choice over whether they are tracked for advertising purposes.
+Along with not dropping non-essential cookies on a user’s device automatically regardless of whether they have given their consent, the ICO stresses organisations must make it as easy for users to ‘reject all’ as it is to ‘accept all’.
 To be clear, websites can still display adverts when users reject tracking, just not ones which are tailored to the person’s browsing habits.

 Our 5 steps for compliant cookies